-The Annual Meeting of Stockholders of G-III Apparel Group, Ltd. will be held on Thursday, June 10, 2021 at 10:00 a.m., New York time, in a virtual-only format to ensure the health and safety of our employees, stockholders and other community members.
+You are cordially invited to attend the Annual Meeting of Stockholders of G-III Apparel Group, Ltd. will be held on Thursday, June 9, 2022 at 10:00 a.m., New York time, at the offices of Norton Rose Fulbright US LLP, 1301 Avenue of the Americas, 30th Floor, New York, New York 10019.

-Only stockholders of record at the close of business on April 19, 2021, the record date for the Annual Meeting, are entitled to notice of and to vote at the Annual Meeting and any adjournments thereof.
+Only stockholders of record at the close of business on April 18, 2022, the record date for the Annual Meeting, are entitled to notice of and to vote at the Annual Meeting and any adjournments thereof.
 Stockholders who own shares of our common stock beneficially through a bank, broker or other nominee will also be entitled to attend the Annual Meeting.
+Due to concerns regarding COVID-19 and to assist in protecting the health and well-being of our stockholders and colleagues, all attendees at this year's Annual Meeting of Stockholders will be required to comply with our COVID-19 protocols as described in the accompanying Proxy Statement.